fommil/fpmortals/manuscript/main-text.md

 `Eval` has instances of `Bimonad`, `Reducible`, `Order` and `Group`.

-A> We're breaking more Chapter 4 rules about what can live on a data A> type: it is necessary to use a `lazy val` inside `Later` to get the A> required semantics.
-It would not be possible to do this in a A> typeclass, because it requires managing state.
+A> `Eval` is quite naughty and breaks a few more Chapter 4 rules about A> what can live on a data type: it is necessary to use a `lazy val` A> inside `Later` to get the required semantics.
+It would not be possible A> to do this in a typeclass, because it requires managing state.
 A>
-A> Note shown are two more children of `Eval`: `Call` and `Compute`, A> which are used to internally trampoline long chains of `map` and A> `flatMap`. `Eval` should therefore not be pattern-matched, despite A> being a sealed coproduct.
+A> Not shown are two more children of `Eval`: `Call` and `Compute`, which A> are used to do the trampolining. `Eval` should therefore not be A> pattern-matched, despite being a sealed coproduct.
+A>
+A> If you find yourself reading the actual implementation of `Later`, you A> might be surprised to see a `var`.
+Functional Programmers are happy A> getting their hands dirty with JVM internal details to squeeze extra A> performance out of core components of their toolbox, so long as the A> really dirty hacks do not leak into the API.

 ### TODO Ior